aislab-hevs/pro_DEXiRE/README.md

 python -m pip install --upgrade setuptools
 ```

-In the root directory RecipeGPT execute the following command with the active environment  activated:
+Then in the root directory of this repository execute the following command with the environment activated:

 ```
 pip install .
 ```

-Or in the main folder with the environment activated  execute the following command in the terminal:
+Or using the following command in the root directory of this repository:

 ```
 python setup.py install